dgarciacom49-cell/airbnb-analysis/README.md

 Future Improvements

-Some things I would like to add later:

-Interactive maps (Folium or Plotly)

-Statistical modeling of price drivers
+Some things I would like to add later: Interactive maps (Folium or Plotly), Statistical modeling of price drivers, Time trend analysis, and just more advanced visualizations

-Time trend analysis

-More advanced visualizations

 Author